hfinkel/lfort/docs/LanguageExtensions.rst

 'User-Specified' System Frameworks
 ==================================

-Clang provides a mechanism by which frameworks can be built in such a way that they will always be treated as being "system frameworks", even if they are not present in a system framework directory.
+LFort provides a mechanism by which frameworks can be built in such a way that they will always be treated as being "system frameworks", even if they are not present in a system framework directory.
 This can be useful to system framework developers who want to be able to test building other applications